 Another interesting walk is Surveyors Pool.
 It is located 32 km from the Mitchell Plateau Airstrip with the turn off at about 20 km along the Port Warrender Road.
 Then, it is a 2 km walk to the pool and falls.
 It is really worth it if you don’t mind driving more on the corrugated track.

-There were instances people have lost the entire roof rack as they did not bother to check it.
+There were instances people have lost the entire roof rack.

 Here are some tips on how to protect your car against corrugations:

 - Reduce your speed: Slow down when driving on corrugated roads.
 Driving at a slower speed can reduce the impact on your vehicle and make your ride smoother.

 - Inflate your tires properly: Make sure your tires are properly inflated to the recommended level for your vehicle.
 Overinflated or underinflated tires can cause problems and increase the likelihood of damage.

 - Upgrade your suspension: Consider upgrading your suspension to handle rough terrain.
 Heavy-duty shocks and struts can absorb the impact of corrugations and protect your car.

 - Drive on the smoothest part of the road: Try to drive on the smoothest part of the road, usually in the center or on the sides where there is less traffic.
 This can help to minimise the impact of the corrugations on your car.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.